mvllow/dots/readme.md

 ## Apps

-> Only installed apps will be configured.
+> Only installed apps will be configured

 **Shells**